-Commercial open source software projects are open source software projects that are owned by a single firm that derives a direct and significant revenue stream from the software.
-Commercial open source at first glance represents an economic paradox: How can a firm earn money if it is making its product available for free as open source?
-This paper presents the core properties of commercial open source business models and discusses how they work.
-Using a commercial open source approach, firms can get to market faster with a superior product at lower cost than possible for traditional competitors.
+Single-vendor commercial open source software projects are open source software projects that are owned by a single firm that derives a direct and significant revenue stream from the software.
+Single-vendor commercial open source at first glance represents an economic paradox: How can a firm earn money if it is making its product available for free as open source?
+This paper presents the core properties of single-vendor open source business models and discusses how they work.
+Using a single-vendor open source approach, firms can get to market faster with a superior product at lower cost than possible for traditional competitors.
 The paper shows how these benefits accrue from an engaged and self-supporting user community.
-Lacking any prior comprehensive reference, this paper is based on an analysis of public statements by practitioners of commercial open source.
+Lacking any prior comprehensive reference, this paper is based on an analysis of public statements by practitioners of single-vendor open source.
 It forges the various anecdotes into a coherent description of revenue generation strategies and relevant business functions.